 The “MACHINE” position tells us how far we are from the machine zero.
-We don’t use this at all once we have set our datums.
+We don’t use this once we have set our datums.

 This is the position we need to write into the work offset page to tell the control where each datum is (G54 to G59)